jonnysooter/Draggable-Navigation/README.md

 2. Select appropriate elements to be used.
 	A. Select the content container: "sliderContent: $('div')"
 	B. Select the navigation container (ie. the ul or containing div): "sectionsWrap: $('ul')"

+3. Say Yolo and get on with your life.